cockroachdb/docs/cockroachcloud/create-your-cluster.md

 To create a multi-region cluster, click **Add regions** until you have the desired number of regions.

 {{site.data.alerts.callout_info}}
 Multi-region clusters must contain at least 3 regions to ensure that data spread across regions can survive the loss of one region.
-See [Planning your cluster](plan-your-cluster.html?filters=dedicated) for more information about our requirements and recommendations for cluster configuration.
+See [Planning your cluster](plan-your-cluster.html?filters=dedicated) for the requirements and recommendations for {{ site.data.products.dedicated }} cluster configuration.
 {{site.data.alerts.end}}

 **Known issue:** We had to temporarily disable the following GCP regions due to GCP's quota restrictions: